hxri/phisyks.github.io/_posts/theoretical-and-modern-physics/2015-11-08-Gravitational-waves.md

 category: theoretical-and-modern-physics
 catname: Theoretical and Modern Physics
 ---
-#Gravitational waves and its existance#
+#Gravitational waves and its existence#

 The idea of so called gravitational waves originated from the theory of **general relativity** which stated that